 When cravings hit, it’s important to have a plan in place to keep yourself busy.
 Sometimes smoking a cigarette or vaping is a habit, or used to “relieve stress.”
 Keep your mouth busy by chewing gum, candy or drinking water.

 If you are craving nicotine, change your routine.
-Go to a public place where smoking isn’t allowed.
-You also could try going for a walk or jog to distract yourself.
+You could try going for a walk or jog to distract yourself.

 Do what works for you